-4.22 Labour rights
+65 Labour rights

-- (1) Every person has the right to fair and safe labour practices and standards and to be paid a fair and reasonable wage. - (2) Except for members of the security services, every person has the right to form and join trade unions and employee or employers' organisations of their choice, and to participate in the lawful activities of those unions and organisations. - (3) Except for members of the security services, every employee has the right to participate in collective job action, including the right to strike, sit in, withdraw their labour and to take other similar concerted action, but a law may restrict the exercise of this right in order to maintain essential services. - (4) Every employee is entitled to just, equitable and satisfactory conditions of work.
+Every person has the right to fair and safe labour practices and standards and to be paid a fair and reasonable wage.

+Except for members of the security services, every person has the right to form and join trade unions and employee or employers' organisations of their choice, and to participate in the lawful activities of those unions and organisations.

+Except for members of the security services, every employee has the right to participate in collective job action, including the right to strike, sit in, withdraw their labour and to take other similar concerted action, but a law may restrict the exercise of this right in order to maintain essential services.

+Every employee is entitled to just, equitable and satisfactory conditions of work.

-- (5) Except for members of the security services, every employee, employer, trade union, and employee or employer's organisation has the right to- - (a) engage in collective bargaining; - (b) organise; and - (c) form and join federations of such unions and organisations. - (6) Women and men have a right to equal remuneration for similar work. - (7) Women employees have a right to fully paid maternity leave for a period of at least three months.
+Except for members of the security services, every employee, employer, trade union, and employee or employer's organisation has the right to--

+- (a) engage in collective bargaining;

+- (b) organise; and

+- (c) form and join federations of such unions and organisations.

+Women and men have a right to equal remuneration for similar work.

+Women employees have a right to fully paid maternity leave for a period of at least three months.

-4.23 Freedom of movement and residence
+66 Freedom of movement and residence

-- (1) Every Zimbabwean citizen has-
+Every Zimbabwean citizen has--

-- (a) the right to enter Zimbabwe;

-- (b) immunity from expulsion from Zimbabwe; and

-- (c) the right to a passport or other travel document.
+- (a) the right to enter Zimbabwe; - (b) immunity from expulsion from Zimbabwe; and - (c) the right to a passport or other travel document.

-- (2) Every Zimbabwean citizen and everyone else who is legally in Zimbabwe has the right to-
+Every Zimbabwean citizen and everyone else who is legally in Zimbabwe has the right to--

 - (a) move freely within Zimbabwe;

 - (b) reside in any part of Zimbabwe; and

 - (c) leave Zimbabwe.

-4.24 Political rights
+67 Political rights

-- (1) Every citizen of Zimbabwe has the right- - (a) to free, fair and regular elections for any elective public office established in terms of this Constitution or any other law; and - (b) to make political choices freely. - (2) Subject to this Constitution, every citizen of Zimbabwe has the right- - (a) to form, to join and to participate in the activities of a political party or organisation of their choice; - (b) to campaign freely and peacefully for a political party or cause; - (c) to participate in peaceful political activity; and - (d) to participate, individually or collectively, in gatherings or groups or in whatever manner, in peaceful activities to influence, challenge or support the policies of the Government or any political or whatever cause. - (3) Subject to this Constitution, every citizen of Zimbabwe who is of or over eighteen years of age has the right- - (a) to vote in all elections and referendums to which this Constitution or any other law applies, and to do so in secret; and - (b) to stand for election for public office and, if elected, to hold such office.
+Every Zimbabwean citizen has the right--

+- (a) to free, fair and regular elections for any elective public office established in terms of this Constitution or any other law; and - (b) to make political choices freely.

+Subject to this Constitution, every Zimbabwean citizen has the right--

+- (a) to form, to join and to participate in the activities of a political party or organisation of their choice; - (b) to campaign freely and peacefully for a political party or cause; - (c) to participate in peaceful political activity; and - (d) to participate, individually or collectively, in gatherings or groups or in any other manner, in peaceful activities to influence, challenge or support the policies of the Government or any political or whatever cause.

+Subject to this Constitution, every Zimbabwean citizen who is of or over eighteen years of age has the right--

+- (a) to vote in all elections and referendums to which this Constitution or any other law applies, and to do so in secret; and - (b) to stand for election for public office and, if elected, to hold such office.

-(4) For the purpose of promoting multi-party democracy, an Act of Parliament must provide for the funding of political parties.
+For the purpose of promoting multi-party democracy, an Act of Parliament must provide for the funding of political parties.

-4.25 Right to administrative justice
+68 Right to administrative justice

-- (1) Every person has a right to administrative conduct that is lawful, prompt, efficient, reasonable, proportionate, impartial and both substantively and procedurally fair. - (2) Any person whose right, freedom, interest or legitimate expectation has been adversely affected by administrative conduct has the right to be given promptly and in writing the reasons for the conduct. - (3) An Act of Parliament must give effect to these rights, and must- - (a) provide for the review of administrative conduct by a court or, where appropriate, by an independent and impartial tribunal; - (b) impose a duty on the State to give effect to the rights in subsections (1) and (2); and - (c) promote an efficient administration.
+Every person has a right to administrative conduct that is lawful, prompt, efficient, reasonable, proportionate, impartial and both substantively and procedurally fair.

+Any person whose right, freedom, interest or legitimate expectation has been adversely affected by administrative conduct has the right to be given promptly and in writing the reasons for the conduct.

+An Act of Parliament must give effect to these rights, and must--

+- (a) provide for the review of administrative conduct by a court or, where appropriate, by an independent and impartial tribunal; - (b) impose a duty on the State to give effect to the rights in subsections (1) and (2); and - (c) promote an efficient administration.

-4.26 Right to a fair hearing
+69 Right to a fair hearing